-Additional computer labs are maintained on campus for the use of the faculty and students of the respective units.
-The School of Business and Public Administration (SBPA) lab provides access to the Computer Center/Technology Resources mainframe through a remote terminal as well as self-contained microcomputer facilities.
-The College of Liberal Arts and Social Sciences (CLASS) computer science program Lab is located in the Health Sciences building.
-In addition, the Division of English and Applied Linguistics (CLASS) maintains laboratories containing microcomputers with word-processing and The Division of Humanistic instructional software.
-Studies (CLASS) maintains the Digital Language Laboratory for Modern Language instruction.
-The School of Education (SOE), the College of Natural and Applied Sciences (CNAS), and the School of Nursing, Social Work, and Health Sciences (SNSWHS) also have computer labs equipped with microcomputers for student and faculty use, with access to the applications on the Computer Center's mainframe network.
-Contact the respective Dean's Office for further information.
+Additional computer labs are maintained on campus for the use of faculty and students.
+The School of Business and Public Administration (SBPA) lab provides access to the Computer Center/Technology Resources mainframe through a remote terminal as well as selfcontained microcomputer facilities.
+The College of Natural and Applied Sciences (CNAS) computer science program lab is located in the Warehouse B. The Division of English and Applied Linguistics, College of Liberal Arts and Social Sciences (CLASS) maintains laboratories containing microcomputers with word-processing and instructional software.
+The Division of Humanities and Social Sciences (CLASS) maintains the Digital Language Laboratory for Modern Language instruction.
+The School of Education (SOE), CNAS, and the School of Nursing Health Sciences (SNHS) also have computer labs equipped with microcomputers for student and faculty use, with access to the applications on the Computer Center's mainframe network.
+Contact the respective Dean's office for further information.